RESOURCES FOR STUDENTS OF COLOR

 STUDENT AND PARENT PANELS

 Choosing a college is a family affair.
-Join us for interactive discussions expressly designed for students and their families, featuring information about academics, financial assistance, support services and more.
+Join us at Admitted Students Day for interactive discussions expressly designed for students and their families, featuring information about academics, financial assistance, support services and more.

-Held the morning of Candidates' Day, Nourishing Greatness invites students to enjoy a special breakfast with faculty of color, where they can begin to cultivate relationships and learn more about the Villanova experience.
+Held the morning of Admitted Students Day, Nourishing Greatness invites students to enjoy a special breakfast with faculty of color, where they can begin to cultivate relationships and learn more about the Villanova experience.

-In this expenses-paid fly-in program, admitted students of color attend classes with current students, stay overnight in a residence hall and connect with members of Villanova's extracurricular multicultural groups.
+In this expenses-paid fly-in program, select admitted students attend classes with current students, stay overnight in a residence hall and connect with members of Villanova's extracurricular multicultural groups.

 Chicago Scholars is a selective seven-year program that supports first-generation college graduates from under-resourced communities into college and careers after graduation.
 Through our nearly decade-long partnership, these scholars apply early to Villanova and we conduct a preliminary review of their full applications and provide feedback prior to the onsite Interview Day.
-Our staff attends their Summer Kickoff College Fair as well as the Interview Day each October.
+Our staff attends their Scholars College Fair in the summer as well as the Onsite College and Leadership Forum each October.

-Philadelphia Futures is a highly selective nonprofit that supports low-income, first-generation college students with the tools, resources, and opportunities necessary for admission to and success in college.
-Although we have supported Philadelphia Futures for many years, we entered into a formal partnership with the nonprofit in 2018.
+Heights Philadelphia (formerly Philadelphia Futures and Steppingstone Scholars) is a highly selective nonprofit that supports low-income, first-generation college students with the tools, resources, and opportunities necessary for admission to and success in college.
+While Villanova has supported these organizations for years, we entered into a formal partnership in 2018.
 Through this partnership, their scholars receive full-need scholarships and on-campus support through graduation.

 OUA also connects with and supports other initiatives whose mission is to provide college access to minoritized communities.